Rice Pudding

 Cooking

-1. Bring the milk to a boil on medium-high heat in a thick bottomed pot to prevent it from burning.
+1. Bring the milk to a boil on medium-high heat in a heavy-bottomed pot to prevent it from scorching.

 1/2 gallon 2% Fat Milk